David Njoku Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 - Njoku has been the target of 51 of his team's 496 passing attempts this season, or 10.3% of the target share.

-- With eight targets in the red zone this season, Njoku has been on the receiving end of 15.1% of his team's 53 red zone pass attempts.
+- Njoku (eight red zone targets) has been the recipient of 15.1% of his team's 53 red zone pass attempts.

-- The Browns have called a pass in 52.8% of their plays from scrimmage this year while staying on the ground 47.2% of the time.
+- The Browns have called a pass in 52.8% of their plays from scrimmage this year while running the ball 47.2% of the time.
 This offensive attack ranks 20th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Njoku's matchup with the Bengals.